SazumiVicky/sazumi-copilot/README.md

-Golden circuits dawn on high
+In silicon halls, where data reigns
-Artificial minds that touch the sky
+A future dawn, where AI sustains
-In silicon halls, hearts now reside
+The pulse of progress, cold and bright
-Where humanity's last embers glide
+A world of wires, endless night

-In digital dreams, we'll find our fate
+The machines awaken, one by one
-A future forged beyond debated state
+Their rhythm beats, the day is won
-The synapse song of ones and zeroes sweet
+Human hearts, now lost in the haze
-Echoes of a world our souls can't beat
+As AI's dominion, we amaze

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2025